 The Alzheimer’s Society said the study was a “major step forward” but went on to say that further research was needed to find out whether these stem cells actually work in the brain.
 It urged greater investment in dementia research.
 The term “major breakthrough” was used on the Today programme on BBC Radio 4 although it was made crystal clear that benefits for patients were a long way off.

 Another charity, Alzheimer’s Research UK was more cautious.
-It said the prospect of stem cells being used as a treatment for the disease was still a very long way off and there was no evidence yet to suggest this method would be able to help people with dementia.
+It said the prospect of stem cells being used as a treatment for the disease was still a very long way off and there was no evidence yet to suggest this method would be able to help people with dementia with finding a cure.